sahithyandev/s2/src/content/docs/program-construction/03-c-basics.md

 - The pointer argument to `free` or `realloc` doesn't match a pointer earlier returned by `calloc`, `malloc` or `realloc`.
 - The pointer argument to `free` or `realloc` which is already deallocated using `free` or `realloc`
 - A non-null pointer pointing to zero requested size is used to access an object

+## String

+A string is an array of `char`.
+They are null terminated using the null character (or `\0` or `NUL`).
+The null character is added automatically to the end of the array by the compiler.